ennnas/rl-nanodegree/notebooks/stochastic-policy-search/README.md

 Policy-based methods are a family of methods that learn to estimate the optimal policy &pi;<top>* without the need of going through the estimation of the optimal action value function Q<top>*(s, a)

+Policy-based methods can learn either stochastic or deterministic policies, and they can be used to solve environments with either finite or continuous action spaces.This family of methods is particularly suitable when dealing with a continuous action space, since the output is already the value or probability of an action.

 Stochastic policy based methods learn the optimal policy &pi;<top>* via current policy perturbation.
 The idea is to evaluate slightly different policy and compare the new expected return *J<top>'* with the